Sette note in nero: Proposed remake

 Sometime in the 1990s, filmmaker Quentin Tarantino considered remaking Sette note in nero, with Jackie Brown star Bridget Fonda in the role of Virginia.
 By the year 2000, Tarantino gave an update on the proposed remake: "It's a project in the murky future.
 I don't even own the rights to that stuff.
 It's one of those things where it's like if somebody buys the rights to make it, I won't make it.
 They can totally fuck it up.
 If it's meant to happen, it'll happen".
 No further remarks on the project were made until Sacchetti revealed in an interview conducted for the film's 2019 Blu-ray that he had been in contact with producers from Sony Pictures, who were interested in having Tarantino or other directors remake the film.
-The 1984 Tamil movie Nooraavathu Naal, is loosely based on Sette note in nero.
-Another remake, a Hindi-language 'Bollywood' film titled 100 Days, was released in 1991.